jeppes/evolvable-apis/README.md

 Button({ text: "Download", onClick: download })
 ```

 The difference here is subtle: instead of passing the arguments directly to the button, they are packaged up in a single object (i.e. map, dictionary, hash, or whatever your language supports).
 This enables the creation of generic, higher-order components which can transform any component built with this pattern.
 [React.js](https://reactjs.org/) is a great example of the power of this pattern.

-However, in nominally typed languages this pattern can result in a very non-trivial amount of boilerplate and often forces rigidity in the implementation since arguments cannot be removed without breaking existing callers.
-Languages (e.g. Java or Objective-C) which don't have great support for first class data literals are also a poor fit for this last step.
-Structurally typed langauges like Typescript, or dynamic languages like Clojure can make great use of this last suggestion.
+Structurally typed langauges (like Typescript) or dynamic languages like Clojure can make great use of this last suggestion.
+However, nominally typed languages often require large amounts of boilerplate to adopt it and often force rigidity in the implementation since arguments cannot be removed without breaking existing callers.
+Languages (e.g. Java or Objective-C) which don't have great support for first class data literals are also a poor fit for this last suggestion.

 ## Alternative: Builder Pattern